 - Any intimacy between couples should be reduced to a minimum (even holding hands) and is forbidden in some places (mosques etc.).

-- Never drink in public (except in restaurants etc.) and do not get totally drunk.
+- Do not drink alcohol in public unless you do it in a licensed restaurant/bar etc. Do not get totally drunk.

 What to Wear in Abu Dhabi – Dress Code for Females